Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

-If you use the Bash console in **Kudu** (Advanced Tools) to look at environment variables, you won't see environment variables that you set using App Settings.
-That's because the Bash console runs in a separate context from your Web App.
-In order to see your environment variables, use the Environment page in **Kudu** (Advanced Tools) or use code to retrieve the environment variables.
+If you use the Bash console in [**Kudu** (Advanced Tools)](https://github.com/projectkudu/kudu/wiki) to look at environment variables, you won't see environment variables that you set using App Settings.
+That's because the Bash console runs in a separate context from your App.
+In order to see your environment variables, use the **Environment** page in **Kudu** or use code to retrieve the environment variables.

 ### Set your default document in a Node.js app using JavaScript